 “When studies targeting people with high PC were assessed, Multimodal Treatment (CBT+PT) showed the strongest effects.”

 #1 Cognitive Behavior Therapy

-In 1955 Ellis had introduced Rational Emotive Behavior Therapy (REBT).
+In 1955, Ellis introduced Rational Emotive Behavior Therapy (REBT).
 Years later, A. Beck defined the general framework for CBT.
-At the root of these therapies is the notion that human emotions and behavior are mainly determined by ideas, thoughts, beliefs, and attitudes, not by events.
-Therefore, identifying and changing maladaptive cognitions, emotions, and behaviors is a critical step to better manage and eventually overcome pain.
-CBT is widely used to treat functional disabilities related to pain, and most current evidence indicates that CBT is one of the most effective ways to treat PC in chronic pain patients (11),
+At the root of these therapies is the notion that human emotions and behavior are mainly determined by ideas, thoughts, beliefs, and attitudes, rather than events.
+Therefore, identifying and changing maladaptive cognitions, emotions, and behaviors is a critical step to better managing and eventually overcoming pain.
+CBT is widely used to treat functional disabilities related to pain, and recent evidence indicates that CBT is one of the most effective ways to treat PC in chronic pain patients (11),

 Want to know more about CBT?
 Check out my blog: COGNITIVE-BEHAVIORAL THERAPY SKILLS FOR MODERN PAIN PRACTITIONERSWhen studies targeting people with high PC were assessed, Multimodal Treatment (CBT+PT) showed the strongest effects.
 Click To Tweet

 While CBT focuses on recognizing, evaluating, and modifying unhelpful pain-related thoughts, emotions, and behaviors, Acceptance and Commitment Therapy promotes awareness and nonjudgmental acceptance of chronic pain while identifying and committing to goals supporting highly regarded life values (12).
 In the context of pain, Acceptance and Commitment Therapy is based on the premise that while pain hurts, it is the struggle with pain that causes suffering (13).